MountainMan12/GISAID_phylo/ORCaG/README.md

 <div align='center'>
   <img src='https://github.com/pavlohrab/GISAID_phylo/blob/master/ORCaG/Images/inputs.png'>
 </div>

-1.GISAID dataset is a must.
+1. GISAID dataset is a must.
 We assume you are downloading 14-column dataset with `\t` as separator (tsv file).
 Names of the columns doesn't matter, but we are using the first one as Virus.name, second - as Accession.ID, and so on.
 The example is below:
 <br>

 >"Virus.name, Accession.ID, Collection.date, Location, Host, Additional.location.information,Gender, Patient.age, Patient.status,Passage, Specimen, Additional.host.information, Lineage, Clade"